dbohdan/pago/README.md

 - pago is used by the developer on Linux, NetBSD, and OpenBSD.
 - pago is automatically tested on FreeBSD and macOS.
-- pago compiles on Windows.
+- pago does not build on Windows.

-When pago is built natively for Windows, it has no agent.
+The pago agent and test suite don't work on Windows.
-The test suite also doesn't work on Windows.
+Instead of offering a partial and untested Windows build, the project doesn't support Windows.
-Windows users interested in pago should prefer running it in [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+Windows users interested in pago are encouraged to try it in [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 ## Usage